 In August 2011, the Company and Pharmatop filed suit in the United States District Court for the District of Delaware against Paddock Laboratories, Inc., Perrigo Company and Paddock Laboratories, LLC, collectively referred to herein as Perrigo, and against Exela Pharma Sciences, LLC, Exela PharmaSci, Inc. and Exela Holdings, Inc., collectively referred to herein as Exela.
-The lawsuit follows the notices that the Company received in July 2011 from each of Perrigo and Exela concerning their filings of Abbreviated New Drug Applications, or ANDAs, containing a "Paragraph IV" patent certification with the FDA for a generic version of OFIRMEV.
-In the lawsuit, the Company alleges that Perrigo and Exela have each infringed the '222 patent and the '218 patent by filing their respective ANDAs seeking approval from the FDA to market a generic version of OFIRMEV prior to the expiration of these patents.
+The lawsuit followed the notices that the Company received in July 2011 from each of Perrigo and Exela concerning their filings of Abbreviated New Drug Applications, or ANDAs, containing a "Paragraph IV" patent certification with the FDA for a generic version of OFIRMEV.
+In the lawsuit, the Company alleged that Perrigo and Exela each infringed the '222 patent and the '218 patent by filing their respective ANDAs seeking approval from the FDA to market a generic version of OFIRMEV prior to the expiration of these patents.
 The '222 and the '218 patents are listed in the FDA's Approved Drug Products with Therapeutic Equivalence Evaluations, commonly known as the Orange Book.
 The patent infringement lawsuit was filed within 45 days of receipt of the pertinent notice letters, thereby triggering a stay of FDA approval of the Perrigo ANDA and the Exela ANDA until the earlier of the expiration of a 30-month period, the expiration of the '222 and '218 patents, the entry of a settlement order or consent decree stating that the '222 and '218 patents are invalid or not infringed, a decision in the case concerning infringement or validity that is favorable to Perrigo or Exela, or such shorter or longer period as the Court may order.
-Each of Perrigo and Exela has filed an answer in the case that asserts, among other things, noninfringement and invalidity of the asserted patents, and has also filed counterclaims.
-A date for the bench trial in the case with Exela has been scheduled for May 2013.
+Each of Perrigo and Exela filed an answer in the case asserting, among other things, non-infringement and invalidity of the asserted patents, as well as certain counterclaims.

 The Company settled with Perrigo and the case against Perrigo was dismissed on November 30, 2012.
-In connection with a settlement and license agreements entered into in November 2012, Perrigo Company, or Perrigo, has been granted the exclusive right of first refusal to negotiate an agreement with us to market an authorized generic version of OFIRMEV in the U.S. in the event that the Company elects to launch an authorized generic version of the product.
-The license agreement also provides that, if the Company enters into an agreement for Perrigo to market an authorized generic version of OFIRMEV during the license period, Perrigo would purchase the product exclusively from us.
+In connection with the settlement and license agreements entered into in November 2012, Perrigo was granted the exclusive right of first refusal to negotiate an agreement with the Company to market an authorized generic version of OFIRMEV in the U.S. in the event that the Company elects to launch an authorized generic version of the product.
+The license agreement also provides that, if the Company enters into an agreement for Perrigo to market an authorized generic version of OFIRMEV during the license period, Perrigo would purchase the product exclusively from the Company.
 The Company would receive product costs plus an administrative fee, as well as a royalty payment based on the net profits achieved by Perrigo from the sale of the authorized generic product.
-Additionally, the Company has granted Perrigo the non-exclusive right to market a generic intravenous acetaminophen product in the U.S. under Perrigo's ANDA after December 6, 2020, or earlier under certain circumstances.
+Additionally, the Company granted Perrigo the non-exclusive right to market a generic IV acetaminophen product in the U.S. under Perrigo's ANDA after December 6, 2020, or earlier under certain circumstances.
 The Federal Trade Commission, or FTC, or the Department of Justice, or DOJ, could seek to challenge the Company's settlement with Perrigo, or a competitor, customer or other third-party could initiate a private action under antitrust or other laws challenging the Company's settlement with Perrigo.